algbio/Introduction-to-Applied-Bioinformatics/README.md

 The materials are released under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). ![alt text](https://i.creativecommons.org/l/by/4.0/88x31.png "Creative Commons Attribution 4.0 International License Logo")

+If you want to suggest an edit, open an issue in this repository, or send an e-mail to [alexandru.tomescu@helsinki.fi](alexandru.tomescu@helsinki.fi).

 ### If you use the material, please sign the guestbook by leaving a comment in [this github issue](https://github.com/algbio/teaching-materials/issues/1#issue-590171328).